 For example, you should aim to communicate with virtual fundraiser participants significantly more frequently than you would have planned for an in-person experience.
 Consider sending out regular updates on the fundraiser’s progress, and even highlighting top participants!

 Beyond that, consider creating ways for participants to connect with one another.
-For example, on Facebook you could create a Facebook Group for participants to connect with each other, share encouragement, and network across the experience.
+For example, you could host a Facebook Challenge fundraiser and create an accompanying Facebook Group for participants to connect with each other, share encouragement, and network across the experience.

 Virtual fundraisers aren’t lacking in opportunities to connect— you just have to get creative to find the best solution for your campaign.